intj-t/intj-t/README.md

 ### Money

 I have a $800K revenue and expense inheirtance and COE and ABET certification that comes with the income security act.
-I can take a one time owners draw off of cash equity, use working capital for payroll, or have a private tender offer of my own shares.
+I can take a one time owners withdraw off of cash equity, use working capital for payroll, or have a private tender offer of my own shares.
 And I use Quickbooks 2023

 <a href="https://www.linkedin.com/in/jdm7dv/">Linkedin</a>
 </br>